danfishgold/similarweb-playlist/README.md

 ### Design

-I used icons from Parakeet Primaries (and made the ones for play next/last myself).
+I used icons from Parakeet Primaries (and made the one for play next myself).
 I used Tailwind's blue (and yellow) color scheme.
 I put a corner radius on a lot of things becuase it looks friendlier that way.
 I'm not a fan of the 'Add Song' button.

 Fun fact: it's responsive!

+Sad fact: I might have found a rendering bug in Safari?

 ### Sync Options